Skip to main navigation Skip to search Skip to main content

 Research profile

-Gregor Baer is a Doctoral Candidate in the Information Systems group at the department of Industrial Engineering & Innovation Sciences (IE&IS) at Eindhoven University of Technology (TU/e).
-He studies how we can understand why AI algorithms make the decisions they do.
-The key questions center on what makes explanations useful - from technical measures of quality to how domain experts or data scientists interpret and use them in decision-making.
-Working with time series data, he investigates approaches to build AI systems that support meaningful understanding of their predictions and explore how domain expertise can be fed back through explanations to improve these systems.
+Gregor Baer is a Doctoral Candidate in explainable AI at the Information Systems group at the department of Industrial Engineering & Innovation Sciences (IE&IS) at Eindhoven University of Technology (TU/e).
+He studies explainability in AI, focusing on what makes explanations useful and when they can be trusted.
+Working with time series data, he investigates how to rigorously evaluate whether explanations are technically correct, and whether technical improvements actually translate into better human understanding of AI decisions.

-His main research interests include Artificial Intelligence (AI), explainable AI, data-driven decision-making, time series analysis, and human-AI interaction.
+His main research interests include (explainable) AI, data-driven decision-making, time series analysis, and human-AI interaction.
 He is supervised by Dr. Pieter van Gorp, Dr. Isel Grau Garcia, and Dr. Chao Zhang.

 Academic background